Three Steps

 North Face of Mount Everest.
 "1st", "2nd", and "3rd" indicate the Three Steps.

 The Three Steps are three prominent rocky steps on the northeast ridge of Mount Everest.
 They are located at altitudes of 8564 m, 8610 m, and 8710 m.
-Any climber who wants to climb on the normal route from the north of the summit must negotiate these three stages.
+Any climber who wants to climb on the normal route from the north of the summit must negotiate these three steps.